 What is Ferritin?

-I had a patient around ten years ago whose husband was diagnosed with hemochromatosis, which is iron overload, and he actually ended up dying from this and he was only in his thirties.
+I had a patient around ten years ago whose husband was diagnosed with hemochromatosis, which is iron overload, (also called Iron chelation) and he actually ended up dying from this and he was only in his thirties.
 So this is a really serious thing.
 Over a million people in the United States have iron overload, hemochromatosis, and it’s very simple to detect and treat if you do the right ferritin levels tests and catch it early enough.

-What Conditions Iron Overload Can Cause
+What Conditions Cause Iron Chelation?

-So just to give you some of the examples of the conditions that iron overload can cause… First of all, when your iron levels get too high in your system, it damages your organs and joints and can cause diabetes, arthritis, heart palpitations, an irregular heartbeat is a very common symptom.
+So just to give you some of the examples of the conditions that iron chelation can cause… First of all, when your iron levels get too high in your system, it damages your organs and joints and can cause diabetes, arthritis, heart palpitations, an irregular heartbeat is a very common symptom.

 I saw a patient about six or seven years ago, a young man in his twenties, he was thin but had high blood pressure, his heart rate was very fast with many palpitations and flutters.
 He went to cardiologists, wore heart monitors but they could never figure out what was wrong.
 After thorough evaluations and testing in my office, his ferritin levels and other iron tests were high.
 His ferritin levels were over 500 ng/ml and you want to get your ferritin levels around 60-90 ng/ml.

-Patient Experience
+Patient Experience With Iron Overload

 So this patient that I want to tell you about who recently came in, she’s a 64-year-old female and she had been feeling miserable for over twenty years.
 She had been to a number of different doctors over the last couple of years, had gallbladder surgery, pancreatitis, pericarditis—inflammation of the heart.
 She was in the hospital multiple times, literally almost died.
 Ringing in the ears, vertigo, fatigue, brain fog, just feeling terrible and many other symptoms on top of that, feeling completely miserable.